 Ferals are considered unadoptable and if taken to a shelter, they are euthanized.
 There are approximately 60 million ferals in the United States.
-TNR seeks to reduce the number of feral cats while increasing their quality of life.
-After a feral cat has been spayed or neutered and vaccinated, it is returned to the original colony where it can live out a full, healthy, non-reproductive life.
+TNR seeks to reduce the number of community cats while increasing their quality of life.
+After a community cat has been spayed or neutered and vaccinated, it is returned to the original colony where it can live out a full, healthy, non-reproductive life.
 TNR is endorsed by the American Veterinary Medical Association.
 TNR is the least costly as well as the most efficient and humane way of stabilizing and ultimately reducing the feral cat population.

 Certainly, people could instead choose to kill the cats, but it is far more expensive and does not work.
 Cats are territorial animals, when they are removed from the colony, new ones move in and breed to capacity.
 So, simply put, if you remove the cats, more will move in.

 TNR stops the cycle of reproduction.
 The San Diego Department of Animal Control showed a decrease of almost 50% in the number of cats intake after starting a TNR program.
 Spay/neuter reduces undesirable behaviors, such as yowling, fighting and spraying, which also reduces the number of complaint calls made to animal control and the number of healthy feral cats euthanized.

 How can All About Animals Help Me?